Lao Skyway

-Lao Skyway, formerly known as Lao Air (ລາວເດີນອາກາດ, ลาวเดินอากาศ), is a state-owned enterprise, domestic and international airline, headquartered at Wattay International Airport in Vientiane, Laos.
+Lao Skyway, formerly known as Lao Air (ລາວເດີນອາກາດ), is a state-owned domestic airline, headquartered at Wattay International Airport in Vientiane, Laos.
 It operates scheduled and charter services to airports in Laos.

 History

 Lao Air was established on 24 January 2002, as a helicopter and aircraft charter service company.
 On 8 December 2003, the airline signed a lease-to-purchase agreement with Lane Xang Minerals Limited Company for the lease of a Cessna Grand Caravan to use on its charter services.
 The agreement signaled the start of its fixed-wing operation.
 On 7 October 2005, a second leased Cessna Grand Caravan was added to its fleet.

 On 14 April 2007, its regular scheduled services began using the Cessna Grand Caravan.
 Lao Air rebranded as Lao Skyway in late 2013.
 In April 2014 the company began using larger passenger aircraft on its scheduled routes.
 As of 2023, the airline is owned by Lao Skyway Group.